Michigan Solar Panels

 Go Solar with LightReach — No Upfront Cost

-For Michigan homeowners, Palmetto’s LightReach program is available as a Power Purchase Agreement (PPA) through both DTE Energy and Consumers Energy — Michigan’s two largest utilities.
-With a PPA, you pay a set rate per kilowatt-hour (kWh) for the solar electricity your system produces, rather than a fixed monthly amount.
-That means your bill may be higher in sunny summer months and lower in winter — but you’re always paying less than standard utility rates.
+If you’re a Michigan homeowner served by DTE Energy or Consumers Energy, Palmetto’s LightReach program is available to you as a Power Purchase Agreement (PPA).
+With a PPA, you pay a set rate per kilowatt-hour (kWh) for the solar electricity your system produces — rather than a fixed monthly amount.
+That means your bill naturally reflects how much your panels generate, with more production (and more savings) during Michigan’s sunny summer months.

 Go solar without the investment